 This meeting is the creditor’s opportunity to show up and ask you questions.

-However, creditors do NOT show up.
+- However, in our experience creditors do not show up

-Because bankruptcy protection is powerful and because the creditors know there is NOT much they can do.
+Because bankruptcy protection is powerful and because the creditors know there is not much they can do.

 In most cases this meeting would be more appropriately called “Meeting Your Trustee”.